Industrial Fastener · Screws Series

 Cup point (DIN 916) is the most common general-purpose — it grips a flat shaft surface and resists rotation.
 Flat point (DIN 913) is for soft shafts where you don't want to mar the surface, used with a flat machined on the shaft.
 Cone point (DIN 914) gives the highest holding power but permanently marks the shaft.
 Dog point (DIN 915) engages a hole in the shaft for positive non-rotational locking.

-Need a quote on Set Screw?
+Ready to quote Set Screw?